secretstartups/handbook/releases/index.html.md

   - [Patch releases][process-patch-release]
 - GitLab.com releases:
   - [Auto-deploy releases][process-auto-deploy-release]
+  - [Hot patch]

 ### A security issue was assigned to me, where should I start?

 See the [Security Release process as Developer] documentation for more information.

-Also, make sure to see [Security Releases How to video] for a broad explanation about all the steps required as Developer when working on a security fix.
+Also, make sure to see [Security Releases How to video] for a broad explanation about all the steps required as a Developer when working on a security fix.

 ### Why wasn't my security fix included in the Security Release?